MichaelWein13/hackathon_dragons/README.md

 ## ✅ Our Solution

-MultiWikiCheck automates the process of comparing Wikipedia articles across languages by:
+WikiCheck automates the process of comparing Wikipedia articles across languages by:

 - Translating articles into a common language
 - Aligning sections and sentences across versions